putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 Before the squad leader could begin to contemplate his insubordination, he could feel the lieutenant wrestling the gun upward, perhaps to shoot him too.
 The squad leader could easily overpower the man, but hesitated.
 The lieutenant kept his eyes locked.

-“Sir,” the squad leader said keeping his grip on the blaster muzzle.
+“Sir,” the squad leader said, keeping his grip on the blaster muzzle.
 Heat.
 Burning heat.
 Right through his gloves.
 “Sir!”
 As his words cut through the melee, he could feel the lieutenant wilt slightly.
 “Please sir, the mission,” he said plaintively, yet firmly.

 The two gripped the blaster, at an impasse.
 A passing cloud blotted the sun, and the lieutenant's eyes seemed to cloud into darkness as well.